aipmhub/aipm-chat/contributing/State-Management/State-Management-Intro.md

 ## Implementation of SessionStore

-In LobeChat, the SessionStore is designed as the core module for managing session state and logic.
+In AiPMChat, the SessionStore is designed as the core module for managing session state and logic.
 It consists of multiple Slices, with each Slice managing a relevant portion of state and logic.
 Below is a simplified example of the SessionStore implementation:

 #### store.ts